vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 8/13

 ---
-When people are not confident in holding ETH in a flash crash there exists a chance that LUSD might get depegged.
+When people are not confident in holding ETH in a flash crash, there exists a chance that LUSD might get depegged.

 Though the historic performance of LUSD has been prolific, it can’t be ignored.